AmitKumarDas/amitkumardas.github.io/_posts/2016-08-21-my-views-on-devops.md

 - Are we able to version control the workflow definition ?
 - Does the devops automation architecture support multiple language ?

+## Real World UseCases

+> In the case of Netflix, Powell said, StackStorm is being used to monitor the Simple Queing Service (SQS) on Amazon Web Services where the implementation of Cassandra that Netflix uses resides.
+Powell said StackStorm sensors listen to SQS and issue triggers into the StackStorm internal message bus.
+A rules engine then listens to that message bus and does pattern matching to identify performance threshold violations.
+The system then checks to see if there is a tool that can be invoke to automatically remediate the problem.
+In cases where no solution to the problem can be found, StackStorm sends an alert to the appropriate admin.

 ## What does StackStorm provide ?

 - YAML based workflow specs